Get care

 The Medicare Prescription Payment Plan is a new payment option that works with your current prescription drug coverage to help you manage your out-of-pocket Part D drug costs by spreading them across the calendar year (January–December) instead of paying them in full at the pharmacy or through mail order.
 It can help you manage your monthly expenses, but it doesn’t save you money or lower your total drug costs.

-Starting in 2025, anyone with Medicare prescription drug coverage can use this payment option to pay for covered Part D drugs.
+Anyone with Medicare prescription drug coverage can use this payment option to pay for covered Part D drugs.
 All plans offer this payment option.
 Participation is voluntary, and there is no cost to participate.
 There are no fees or interest charged under the program.

 How it works